Kislax/Kislax/README.md

 ## Hello!  <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

 Hi, My name is Maxim, I full stack developer in MTS Digital.

-I am currently working mainly on Python and Javaspript, but sometimes I use other languages.
+I am currently working mainly on Typescipt, but occasionally using other languages.
-I have real experience with the doker, writing Pipeline, work on the production of Linux servers, also methodology CICD.
+I have real experience with docker, writing Pipeline, working in the production of Linux servers, as well as the CICD methodology.
-I am fond of creating a media content.
+I am passionate about creating media content.

 ### My contacts